Gearing Up for Automotive Finishing

 Recent research and development projects conducted at Roy Metal have shifted from the high performance trivalents to evolving topcoats.
 With much of the chemical research coming out of Europe, Mr. Roy recently returned from a trip to Spain where he learned more about the latest developments to meet the EU Directive.
 “It is important for Roy Metal Finishing to be on the leading edge of these new plating chromates and topcoats.
 In past trips I have always learned a great deal from the European platers.
 This trip to Spain was no different.
 Our automotive market is made up of a combination of US, European and Japanese parts suppliers and manufacturers and we need to be able help them meet the new plating requirements.” stated Mr. Roy.
 This type of research is what is behind the latest acid zinc cobalt and alkaline zinc iron machine using only trivalent chromates.

 Zinc Plating is still the backbone of the company.
-The barrel and rack machines are recipe driven and have chemistry from Pavco and Dipsol of America.
+The barrel and rack machines are recipe driven and have chemistry from Pavco, Inc. and Dipsol of America.
 While barrel and rack zinc still accounts for a large portion of revenues, more business is being converted to the zinc alloys that are favored in the automotive industry.
 The alloys Roy Metal Finishing offers are: zinc-nickel, zinc-cobalt, zinc-iron and tin-zinc.
 The alloy machines are all recipe driven and trivalent chromates are available for all zinc and zinc alloys.

-Roy Metal offers rack and barrel alkaline zinc nickel, 10-15% nickel, from Atotech USA.
+Roy Metal offers rack and barrel alkaline zinc nickel, 10-15% nickel, from Atotech North America.
 The deposit has excellent thermal and corrosion resistance.
 The deposit will consistently pass 250 hours to white rust and 1,000 hours to red rust with a hexavalent or hex-free chromate conversion coating.
-Roy Metal’s barrel tin-zinc from Dipsol of America has excellent solderability and durability, in addition to high corrosion resistance.
+Roy Metal’s barrel tin-zinc from Dipsol of America, Inc. has excellent solderability and durability, in addition to high corrosion resistance.
 Tin zinc is used as an alternative to cadmium.
 These two alloys, Mr. Roy suggests, will be the best of the four alloys long-term.
 Roy Metal is on the approved Daimler Chrysler supplier list for the above alloys.
 Hexavalent-free chromate post-finishes are available.

 Roy Metal continues to offer the more established chromate conversion coatings, including clear, yellow, black and olive drab.
 For the past three years the company has tested a number of the new trivalent chromates and associated topcoats being introduced as a result of the European Union End-of-Life Vehicles Directive to eliminate the use of hexavalent chromium.
 To date, Roy Metal has four lines to process thick film passivations on zinc and all the afore mentioned alloys.
 It is offering a hexavalent-chromium-free black chromate that according to Mr. Roy “shows promise but is in the early stages of production.”